 Convergent (or unbiased) rounding operates in the same manner as conventional rounding, except when ACCxL equals 0x8000.
-In this case, the LSb (bit 16 of the accumulator) of ACCxH is examined.
+In this case, the Least Significant bit (LSb), bit 16 of the accumulator, of ACCxH is examined:

-- · If it is '1', ACCxH is incremented. - If it is '0', ACCxH is not modified.
+- If it is '1', ACCxH is incremented. - If it is '0', ACCxH is not modified.

 Assuming that bit 16 is effectively random in nature, this scheme removes any rounding bias that may accumulate.

-The SAC and SAC.R instructions store either a truncated (SAC), or rounded (SAC.R) version of the contents of the target accumulator to data memory via the X bus, subject to data saturation (see Section 3.6.2.4 "Data Space Write Saturation").
-For the MAC class of instructions, the accumulator write-back operation functions in the same manner, addressing combined MCU (X and Y) data space though the X bus.
+The SAC and SAC.R instructions store either a truncated (SAC), or rounded (SAC.R) version of the contents of the target accumulator to data memory via the X bus, subject to data saturation (see Section 3.6.3.2 "Data Space Write Saturation").
+For the MAC class of instructions, the accumulator writeback operation functions in the same manner, addressing combined MCU (X and Y) data space though the X bus.
 For this class of instructions, the data is always subject to rounding.

-3.6.2.4 Data Space Write Saturation
+3.6.3.2 Data Space Write Saturation